kildom/triwasm/notes.md

       * minimum is maximum minus stack size, which is known at the clang compilation stage.
   * Add memory tips at the end of compilation, e.g.
     * µVM stack size is 62K, minimum is 8K, you can increase `global-base` by 54K to provide more space for your wasm module.
+  * Add special virtual memory area (e.g. 0x80000000) that will be compiled to globals, e.g. `((uint32_t*)0x80000014) = 123`.
+    Globals have smaller instruction size, so this is only optimization solution.

 * Add µVM extensions:
   * External memory: